Hypooxanthine/M2-SI3D-Rasterization/TP_CG/rapport.md

 ### Abstraction

-Maintenant qu'on a notre GBuffer, on pet
+Maintenant qu'on a notre GBuffer, on peut